 We bring to you the most advanced course for lawyers to learn English - speaking, writing and communicating effectively and accurately, at a professional level.

-Introductory Price: 5000 per month, if you buy an annual subscription, you only pay INR 50,000.
+If you buy an annual subscription, you only pay INR 50,000.
 Inclusive of taxes.
 Please note that we expect to increase the price to around 1 lakh per year in the future, as we can serve only a small class size given the way the course is designed.

 LawSikho 30-45 days refund policy applies to this course.

 Please note that while we are using legal material to teach this course as the legal context is useful for you, we are teaching no law here.
 And please do not expect the teachers to teach you any law in this course.

 I enrolled for the LawSikho Diploma in English Communication with the intent to enhance both my oral and written communication skills.
 With about a trimester into the course and after attending 40 odd interactive sessions, I believe I am closer to achieving my objectives.